Integrate Azure AD logs with Azure Monitor logs

 Troubleshoot performance bottlenecks on your application’s sign-in page by correlating application performance data from Azure Application Insights.

-The following video from an Ignite session demonstrates the benefits of using Azure Monitor logs for Azure AD logs in practical user scenarios.
+This Microsoft Ignite session video shows the benefits of using Azure Monitor logs for Azure AD logs in practical scenarios:

 You can route audit activity logs and sign-in activity logs to Azure Monitor logs for further analysis.